Marco Capogrosso, PhD

 Research Activities

-In 2024, Dr. Capogrosso reported the initial results of the first-in-human clinical trial testing the efficacy of spinal cord stimulation (SCS) to restore arm and hand function in people with chronic stroke that was approved by the University of Pittsburgh IRB (NCT04512690).
-This trial is performed in collaboration with Peter Gerzten, MD, and Robert Friedlander, MD, from the University of Pittsburgh Department of Neurological Surgery; Elvira Pirondini, PhD, and Lee Fisher, PhD, from the University of Pittsburgh Department of Physical Medicine and Rehabilitation; George F. Wittenberg, MD, PhD, from the University of Pittsburgh Department of Neurology; Douglas J. Weber, PhD, from Carnegie Mellon University; and John W. Krakauer, MD, from Johns Hopkins University.
+Dr. Capogross and his team completed their first-in-human clinical trial testing the efficacy of spinal cord stimulation (SCS) to restore arm and hand function in people with chronic stroke (NCT04512690).
+This trial is performed in collaboration with Peter Gerszten, MD, and Robert Friedlander, MD, from the University of Pittsburgh Department of Neurological Surgery; Elvira Pirondini, PhD, and Lee Fisher, PhD, from the University of Pittsburgh Department of Physical Medicine and Rehabilitation; George Wittenberg, MD, PhD, from the University of Pittsburgh Department of Neurology; Douglas Weber, PhD, from Carnegie Mellon University; and John Krakauer, MD, from Johns Hopkins University.
+The team’s hypothesis is that SCS can support residual motor function in people with upper limb paralysis in consequence of stroke and significantly improve motor control.
+They observed unexpectedly large effect sizes that substantially improved strength, motor control and daily-life abilities of people with stroke.
+Dr. Capogrosso’s team believes that their data shows that their technology has the potential to become the first effective therapy for permanent post-stroke upper limb hemiparesis.

 Media Appearances